Maxattax97/flotilla/README.md

 that while these rules are enabled, Suricata must also be online; otherwise, no data will pass, and any connections (e.g., SSH) will be terminated.

-The IDS may be handled via the `flotilla ids` subcommands.
+The IPS may be handled via the `flotilla ips` subcommands.

+If you have issues, check that `/etc/sysconfig/suricata` is using the `-q 0` option so that it can execute in inline (IPS) mode and intercept packets!

 ### Nginx & Let's Encrypt